The use of popular media in multicultural education: Stressing implications for the Black/non-Black biracial North American student

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Thompson, Wendy Cecille, "The use of popular media in multicultural education: Stressing implications for the Black/non-Black biracial North American student" (1999).
 Instructional Design, Development and Evaluation - Dissertations.
-Paper 25.
+25.